Kandagatla: Cultivation

 The main source of income for this village is cultivation.
 Rice, chilis, and cotton are the main crops for the farmers here.
 The crops like pesara (mong dal), kandulu (toor dal), ground nut, etc. are other choice here.
 Apart from regular crops, people here are also cultivate vegetables in all seasons.
 Tomato, chilli, Brinjal, and Lady finger are some of the vegetables cultivates here.

 Education

 The literacy level of Kandagatla is more than 50% because of well-organized ZPH school.
 Some residents migrated to the U.S. and U.K. This village is an example of communal harmony.

 Politics

 The village was part of Suryapet assembly constituency.
-Present Sarpanch is Muddham sheshamma (Kandagatla) from TRS Party.
-The current MLA is Gunthakandla Jagadeeshwar Reddy from TRS Party and he is minister for Energy and Power.
-The main political parties in this village are BJP, TRS, and Congress.
+Present Sarpanch Srimathi Sri Shiga Nagamani garu from Congress party The current MLA is Gunthakandla Jagadeeshwar Reddy from TRS Party and The main political parties in this village are Congress TRS and BJP.
 Total number of votes in this village is 4,529.